Sylvainbrt/ORB_SLAM3/README.md

 ```

 # 4 Validation Estimate vs Ground True
-We need numpy and matplotlib installed in pytho2.7.
-But Ubuntu20.04 has not pip2.7
+We need numpy and matplotlib installed in python2.7.
+But Ubuntu20.04 doesn't have pip2.7
 ```shell
 sudo apt install curl
 cd ~/Desktop